johnckealy/vue-auth-jwt/README.md

 Note the `https` here.
 It may also be necessary to use SSL/TLS (even in your development environment) and run your backend within the remit of the `same-site` attribute.
 There exist libraries (like `django-sslserver` in Python) that will allow you to run with a self-signed SSL certificate for development.

-Please read [this page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) to learn more about the `same-site` attribute.
+If you'd like to read more about the `same-site` attribute, please follow [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite).

 ### Authorization and redirection